The Senator Tommy Burks Victim Assistance Academy

 The Academy is conducted by the Tennessee Coalition Against Domestic and Sexual Violence in partnership with the UTC Criminal Justice Program.
 The purpose of this Academy is to provide basic level training to victim advocates.
 The 40 hour curriculum will encompass a variety of subjects including: Victims’ Compensation, Domestic Violence, Sexual Assault, Child Victimization, Elder Abuse, Rural Victims, Hate Crimes, Collaboration, and Cultural Competency.

 Can I get college credits?

 Yes.
 UTC students may attend and receive 3 hours undergraduate or graduate credit.
 Others attending the academy may choose to be admitted to the university and attend for credit as well.
-Additional course work will be required and will be done via distance learning.
+Additional course work is required for students getting academic credit.
+It will will be done via distance learning during the second short summer session at UTC.
 Once you are accepted in the Academy, you will receive syllabus information.
 Also, CEU credit through The University of Tennessee at Chattanooga, P.O.S.T. credit hours, and National Organization for Victim Assistance provisional credentialing are available upon completion of the 40 hour training course (for additional fees).